 Reading A HLOC Or OHLC Chart

 This is a slightly more familiar, less ‘bulky’ bar chart available.
-The acronym stands for High, Low, Open & Close.
+The acronym stands for Open, High, Low & Close.
 It provides the essential information required for trading, similar to the candlestick charts, but the prices are indicated by horizontal lines.

-Once again, the lines are colour coded, with green/black being an ascending bullish HLOC bar and red the descending bearish HLOC bar.
+Once again, the lines are colour coded, with green/black being an ascending bullish OHLC bar and red the descending bearish OHLC bar.
 Seeing a red line is telling the trader the price has decreased over the opening price, finishing lower than it opened.
 A green line indicates the price finished higher than it opened, with the horizontal ‘notch’ indicating the actual prices.